-- Give each student a mini-folder.
-Ask them to write their name on the front, store their exercises inside, and review the list of Word Warm-ups steps on the back.
-Show them how the mini-folder opens to display the Blue and Green graphs. - ♦ Show them how to find the correct place to graph scores. - Review how to graph cold scores in blue. - ♦ Have each student graph his/her score.
+- ♦ Give the students their mini-folders.
+Ask them to write their names on the front, store their exercises inside, and review the list of Word Warm-ups steps on the front.
+Show them how the mini-folder opens to display the yellow and orange graphs, and then show them the brown graph on the back. - ♦ Show them how to find the correct place to graph their scores. - Review how to graph cold scores in blue. - ♦ Have each student graph his/her score.